m3db/m3db-operator/docs/getting_started/delete_cluster.md

 kubectl delete m3dbcluster simple-cluster
 ```

-By default, the operator will delete the placement and namespaces associated with a cluster before it's deleted.
-If you
+By default, the operator will delete the placement and namespaces associated with a cluster before the CRD resource
-do NOT want this behavior, set `keepEtcdDataOnDelete` to `true` on your cluster spec.
+deleted.
+If you do NOT want this behavior, set `keepEtcdDataOnDelete` to `true` on your cluster spec.

 Under the hood, the operator uses Kubernetes [finalizers] to ensure the cluster CRD is not deleted until the operator
 has had a chance to do cleanup.